Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Tangles: Notation and definitions

-Consider a set $\Objects=\{\object_1\dotsc,\object_\numobjects\}$ of arbitrary objects with some inherent structure, say cluster structure or hierarchical structure, that we would like to discover.
-One basic ingredient to construct and define tangles are bipartitions of this set.
-Every subset $A\subset\Objects$ induces one {\bf bipartition} or cut of the data into the set and its complement $P=\{A, A^\complement\}$.
-We consider a single cut as useful if it does not separate many similar objects.
+Consider a set $\Objects=\{\object_1\dotsc,\object_\numobjects\}$ of arbitrary objects.
+A subset $A\subset\Objects$ induces a {\bf bipartition} or {\bf cut} of the data into the set and its complement $P=\{A, A^\complement\}$.
+In order to construct tangles, we will consider a set of initial cuts $\Partitions=\{\{A_1, A_1^\complement\},\dotsc, \{A_\numpartitions, A_\numpartitions^\complement\}\}$.
+We consider a single cut useful if it does not separate many similar objects.
 The more it cuts through dense regions, the less insight we get into the cluster structure.
-This intuition is being quantified in terms of a {\bf cost function} that assigns a value $c(P)$ to each partition $P$, indicating its ``quality''.
-This cost function needs to be chosen application-dependent, see later for many examples.
-We want to consider a whole set of initial cuts $\Partitions=\{\{A_1, A_1^\complement\},\dotsc, \{A_\numpartitions, A_\numpartitions^\complement\}\}$.
-The set of bipartitions together with their associated costs hold all the necessary information for tangles to discover the structure of the dataset.
+This intuition is being quantified in terms of a {\bf cost function} $c : \Partitions \to \RR$, indicating the ``quality'' of a cut.
+This cost function needs to be chosen application-dependent; see later for examples.
+The set of bipartitions and associated costs hold all the necessary information for tangles to discover the dataset's structure.
 Tangles operate by assigning an {\bf orientation} to all cuts.
 For a single cut $P=\{A, A^\complement\}$, an orientation simply ``points'' towards one of the sides.
 We denote the orientation pointing from $A$ to $A^\complement$ by $\orientr{P} = (A, A^\complement)$ or simply $\orientr{P} = A^\complement$.
-For a set of cuts $\Partitions$ we define an orientation $O_{\Partitions}$ by choosing one side for each cut, that is giving an orientation to every $P \in \Partitions$.
-The intuition is that clusters can be characterized by orientations, but not every orientation of cuts characterizes a cluster: the orientations need to be ``consistent'' in some way.
-For a meaningful orientation we have to ensure that the chosen sides of all the cuts point to one single structure.
-This is precisely the purpose of tangles and is captured in the following definition.
+For a set of cuts $\Partitions$, we define an orientation $O_{\Partitions}$ by choosing one side for each cut, giving an orientation to every $P \in \Partitions$.
+We write $A \in O_\mathcal{P}$ if $\{A, A^\complement\} \in \mathcal{P}$ and $O_\mathcal{P}$ orients it towards $A$.
+The intuition is that orientations can characterize clusters, but not every orientation of cuts characterizes a cluster: the orientations need to be ``consistent'' in some way.
+For a meaningful orientation, we have to ensure that the chosen sides of all the cuts point to one single structure.
+This consistency is precisely the purpose of tangles and is captured in the following definition.

 \begin{definition}[{\bf Consistency and Tangles}] Let $\Partitions$ be a set of bipartitions on a set $V$.
-For fixed parameter $\agree \in \Nat$, an orientation $O$ of $\Partitions$ is {\it consistent} if all triples of oriented cuts have at least $\agree$ objects in common:
+For a fixed parameter $\agree \in \Nat$, an orientation $O_\Partitions$ of $\Partitions$ is {\it consistent} if all sets of three of oriented cuts have at least $\agree$ objects in common: